Creating and modifying side panels

 File system projects can be stored either on a local disk or on a shared network folder.
 Placing the project folder in a shared folder will allow FotoStation clients to work with the same projects.
 Note, however, that it does not allow sharing of projects across Windows/Macintosh platforms.
 These are the same type of projects that were used in FotoStation 6, so you can point the project panel to an existing project folder and use all your version 6.0 projects this way.

 Server projects are controlled by a SQL project server that is installed alongside the Index Manager server.
 To use these server projects, enter the host name (server name) of the server where the project server is installed.
 If you are uncertain about this setting, consult your network administrator.

 To learn more about how you can work with projects, see Creating Projects.

 Set disabled actions: By disabling access to actions from the project panel you can take greater control of the workflow.
 Select the actions or groups you would like to disable as outputs from the project side panel.
 This setting will apply to all projects on the side panel.

 To rearrange the order of the side panels, expand the Side panels node in the configuration tree, then click on either the Left or Right node to display the list of side panels in the right part of the configuration window.
 Select the side panel that you want to move up or down, then click on Move up or Move down.

-To delete a side panel, expand the Side panels node in the configuration tree, then click on the Right or Left node to display the list of side panels.
-Select the side panel you want to delete in the list and click on the Delete button.
+To delete a side panel, expand the Side panels node in the configuration tree, then select the Right or Left node to display the list of side panels.
+Select the side panel you want to delete and select Delete.